 Joan PARKER, the mentally unstable daughter of Dorrie and Herb Evans, and the wife of Dennis.
 Portrayed by Judith Fisher.

-Mrs PAROT, who makes accusations against Lucy Sutcliffe, suggesting that she stole money that was left in clothing in the laundrette.
+Mrs PARROT, who makes accusations against Lucy Sutcliffe, suggesting that she stole money that was left in clothing in the laundrette.
 Portrayed by Shirley Summers.